 Today is Halloween, which means kids decked out as ghosts, witches, and vampires will be trooping by in the Main Street parade at our Connecticut home.
 Then, at the end of the day, these same small town kids—like 40 million or so of their peers around the country—will be eagerly going door to door to bring home a feast of sugary goodies.

 I’m not one to put a damper on fun, but I do want to make a case for moderation—during Halloween and throughout the holiday season.
+I've got some great, realistic tips on how to control your sugar intake.

 Here are my top suggestions for avoiding “sugar shock” during the holiday season, and beyond: